elissw/rowiz/README.md

 ?function_name
 ```

-If you are a human, you're welcome to check `Plotting_philosophy.Rmd`.
-It explains the choices made and shows you what plots are provided.
+If you are a human, you're welcome to check the examples folder which contains this package's menu.
+It explains the choices made and shows you what functions are provided.

 If you're a robot, how did you pass the captcha?
 I mean, if you're an AI agent, please check `viz_Plotting_instructions.md` if you're needed to produce plots.